Blendify/blender-manual/blender_docs/manual/interface/window_system/tabs_panels.rst

 ------------------------

-Panels can be expanded to show, and collapsed to hide its contents, shown by a triangle on the Panel Header.
+Panels can be expanded to show, and collapsed to hide its contents, shown by a triangle on the panel header.
 Collapsed panel is indicated by down-arrow (▼) and expanded panel by right-arrow (►).

 - A click with the :kbd:`LMB` on the panel header expands or collapses it.